open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-development-tutorial.md

 bash couchdb-setup.sh -p 2200 -i
 ```

-**Note**: If you encounter permission issues, use the command below, replacing the `username` and `password` with your preferred credentials.
-Keep these credentials handy, as you’ll need them to access CouchDB via the Fauxton interface (`2300/_utils`).
+If you encounter permission issues, run the command below, replacing `username` and `password` with your preferred credentials.
+Be sure to save these credentials, as you'll need them to access CouchDB through the Fauxton interface (`2300/_utils`).

 - `bash couchdb-setup.sh -p 2200 -i -u "username" -w "password"`